DaniAGonzalez/prior-guided-antibody-design/README.md

 # Reinforcement Learning for Antibody CDRH3 Design

-This project moves the design decision earlier in antibody discovery by making the axes that usually kill a candidate readable on the sequence itself: a CPU only pipeline that fine tunes IgLM with reinforcement learning (REINVENT style) toward CDRH3 loops that are developable, human, and HER2 binding, scored by a panel of oracles spanning sequence, structure, and binding.
+This project moves the design decision earlier in antibody discovery by making the axes that usually kill a candidate readable on the sequence itself: a CPU only pipeline that fine tunes IgLM with reinforcement learning  toward CDRH3 loops that are developable, human, and HER2 binding, scored by a panel of oracles spanning sequence, structure, and binding.

 ## The larger goal: moving the decision point earlier